iamdtang/backbone-computed-properties/README.md

 david.get('fullName'); // David Tang
 ```

-You can also set up computed properties that relies on model events using the prefix **event:**, example:
+You can also set up computed properties that rely on model events using the prefix **event:**.
+For example:

 ```js
 Person = Backbone.Model.extend({